rashmisrm/MorphoGenie/README.md

 # MorphoGenie - Unsupervised Deep Learning Framework for GENeralizable, Interpretable/Explainable Single-Cell Morphological Profiling

 The intersection of advanced microscopy and machine learning is transforming the field of cell biology, enabling a more quantitative and data-driven approach.
 Traditional methods of morphological profiling, which rely on manual feature extraction, are often time-consuming, labor-intensive, and susceptible to human bias.
-Deep learning offers a promising alternative, but its effectiveness is hindered by the interpretability of its "black-box" operation and its dependence on extensive labeled data.
+Deep learning offers a promising alternative, but its effectiveness is hindered by its "black-box" operation and its dependence on extensive labeled data.

 MorphoGenie addresses these challenges by introducing an unsupervised deep-learning framework for single-cell morphological profiling.
 This innovative tool generates high-fidelity image reconstructions, enabling disentangled representation learning and a compact, interpretable latent space.
 This allows for the extraction of biologically meaningful features without human annotation, overcoming the "curse of dimensionality" inherent in manual methods.